Dubai: Human rights

 Companies in Dubai have in the past been criticised for human rights violations against labourers.
-Some of the 250,000 foreign labourers in the city have been alleged to live in conditions described by Human Rights Watch as "less than humane".
-The mistreatment of foreign workers was a subject of the difficult-to-make documentary, Slaves in Dubai (2009).
-The Dubai government has denied labour injustices and stated that the watchdog's (Human Rights Watch) accusations were "misguided".
+Some of the 250,000 foreign labourers in the city have been alleged to live in conditions Human Rights Watch has called "less than humane".
+The mistreatment of foreign workers is a subject of the 2009 documentary Slaves in Dubai.
+The Dubai government has denied labour injustices and said that Human Rights Watch's accusations are "misguided".
 The filmmaker explained in interviews how it was necessary to go undercover to avoid discovery by the authorities, who impose high fines on reporters attempting to document human rights abuses, including the conditions of construction workers.

-Towards the end of March 2006, the government had announced steps to allow construction unions.
-UAE labour minister Ali al-Kaabi said: "Labourers will be allowed to form unions."
+In March 2006, the government announced steps to allow construction unions.
+UAE labour minister Ali al-Kaabi said, "Labourers will be allowed to form unions."
 As of 2020, the federal public prosecution has clarified that "it is an offense when at least three public employees collectively leave work or one of the duties to achieve an unlawful purpose.
-Each employee will be punished with not less than 6 months in prison and not more than a year, as the imprisonment will be for leaving the job or duties that affect the health or the security of the people, or affect other public services of public benefit."
-Any act of spreading discord among employees will be punishable by imprisonment, and in all cases, foreigners will be deported.
+Each employee will be punished with not less than 6 months in prison and not more than a year, as the imprisonment will be for leaving the job or duties that affect the health or the security of the people or affect other public services of public benefit."
+Any act of spreading discord among employees is punishable by imprisonment, and in all cases, foreigners will be deported.

 Homosexual acts are illegal under UAE law.
-Freedom of speech in Dubai is limited, with both residents and citizens facing severe sanctions from the government for speaking out against the royal family or local laws and culture.
-Some of the labourers lured by the higher pay available in Dubai are victims of human trafficking or forced labour while some women are even forced into the growing sex trade in Dubai, a centre of human trafficking and prostitution.
+Freedom of speech in Dubai is limited, with both residents and citizens facing severe sanctions for criticizing the royal family or local laws and culture.
+Some of the labourers lured by the higher pay available in Dubai are victims of human trafficking or forced labour and some women are forced into the growing sex trade in Dubai, a centre of human trafficking and prostitution.

-Defamation on social media is a punishable offence in Dubai with fines up to half a million dirhams and jail term for up to 2 years.
-In January 2020, three Sri Lankan ex-pats were fined AED 500,000 each for posting defamatory Islamaphobic Facebook posts.
+Defamation on social media is a punishable offence in Dubai with fines of up to half a million dirhams and a jail term of up to 2 years.
+In 2020, three Sri Lankan expats were fined 500,000 dirhams (US$136,000) each for posting defamatory Islamophobic Facebook posts.

-On 3 September 2020, The Guardian reported that hundreds of thousands of migrant workers lost their jobs and were left stranded in Dubai, due to oil price crash and COVID-19.
-Many were trapped in desperate situations in crowded labour camps with no salary or any other financial source.
-Those migrant workers had to rely on food donations while they waited for work and to get paid.